Dominik-97/curriculum-vitae/me.md

+Here is a refined and professional version of your content:

+---

-# About me
+# Professional Overview

-## BE Skills
+## Backend Development

-- Mostly python with FastAPI
+- Primary expertise in Python with FastAPI
-- Dedicated to asynchronous processing (asyncio, threads, message queues - Celery)
+- Specialized in asynchronous processing (asyncio, threading, and message queues such as Celery)
+- Backend project development in Go and TypeScript (Express)
-- Written BE projects in go and typescript (express)
+- Proficient in testing methodologies: unit, integration, and end-to-end testing
-- Testing (unit, integration, e2e)
-- Data processing
+- Experienced in data processing

-## Architeture && glu && integrations
+---

+## Architecture, Integration, and System Design

-- Architecting the whole application - proponent of the layered architecture
+- Full application architecture design, with a focus on layered architecture
-- Database architecture
+- Database architecture and storage architecture
-- Storage architecture
 - Background processing architecture
 - Technical architecture
-- Authorization/Authentication
+- Authentication and authorization systems

+- Development of glue code
+- Integration with external services

 ---

-- Glue code
-- Integration with other services

-## FE Skills
+## Frontend Development

-- Worked with mostly with React - SPA, Interactivity
+- Extensive experience with React for single-page applications (SPAs) and interactivity
-- Created also pure HTML pages (documentation)
+- Development of static HTML pages (e.g., documentation)

+---
-## DevOps Skills
+## DevOps and Infrastructure

-- Some dedicated VPS management (custom Hostinger projects)
+- Management of dedicated VPS environments (custom Hostinger projects)
-- Exposure to major cloud provider platforms as part of the projects I have been working on (Azure - understanding and usage of its components)
+- Exposure to major cloud platforms, including Azure and its components
-- GitLab CI/CD proficiency - pipeline validation, builds and deployments
+- Proficiency in GitLab CI/CD: pipeline validation, builds, and deployments
-- Git is a must
+- Version control with Git
-- Docker
+- Containerization using Docker
-- Services monitoring (uptime, logs, traces, metrics, notifications)
+- Service monitoring: uptime, logs, traces, metrics, and notifications
-- Monitoring dashboards
+- Development of monitoring dashboards
 - Shell scripting

+---
-## Project management
+## Project Management

-- Project management tools
+- Utilization of project management tools
-- People managing
+- Team leadership and people management
-- Project managing (stakeholder communication - translation to technical implementations)
+- Project management, including stakeholder communication and translation of requirements into technical implementations
-- Delegation
+- Task delegation and coordination

+---
-## AI
+## Artificial Intelligence

-- Huge proponent of ethical AI usage
+- Strong advocate for ethical AI practices
-- Agentic development
+- Development of agentic systems
-- Working with agent harnesses
+- Experience with agent frameworks and harnesses
-- Development around agents (skills, rules, agents)
+- Focus on agent-based development, including skills, rules, and agent design